 HOW TO MAKE diced tomatoes recipe from fresh tomatoes.
 Step by step instructions walk you through the beginning all the way up to freezing or canning them.
 This is a great way to preserve your garden tomatoes!

 It’s raining tomatoes still.
 A ton of them!
 It’s time to make my favorite Diced Tomatoes Recipe!

-Right now we have a explosion of cherry (hello cherry tomato sauce and spicy tomato sauce!), roma (hello roma tomato sauce, homemade tomato paste and fresh tomato salsa!) and beef tomatoes (hello tomato pie) of all sizes currently occupying our counter.
+Right now we have a explosion of cherry (hello cherry tomato sauce, slow cooker tomato sauce and spicy tomato sauce!), roma (hello roma tomato sauce, homemade tomato paste and fresh tomato salsa!) and beef tomatoes (hello tomato pie) of all sizes currently occupying our counter.
 I love seeing a kitchen full of fresh vegetables but it also gives me a slight overwhelming fear of anxiety because I know I have to go to work on them and start preparing our tomatoes to last the next few months.

 We pretty much only buy tomato sauce or tomato products during the months of May and June.
 July, August and September gives us fresh tomatoes by the basket full while October-April supplies us tomatoes that were canned or frozen months prior.

 It’s always a special feeling when its a cold Wintry day and you can still enjoy some fresh tomatoes you grew months prior when the garden wasn’t covered in snow.

 Here’s a video I made to show you how to make them.
 The video is only a minute long and will quickly show you the steps!

 I tend to use a ton of diced tomatoes in recipes.
 Before having the garden I would buy a few cans of diced tomatoes a week to throw in casseroles, pasta dishes and soups.
 Since having the garden there is no more diced tomato can buying as now it’s all homemade.
 And we love growing our tomatoes from seed!